 Think Microsoft, Sony, Major Record Labels, General Motors, M&S … the list goes on.

-The winners share one thing in common.
-The form is dictated by the function.
-Each have great product offerings first and then great packaging (design) second.
+The winners share one thing in common: The form is dictated by the function.
+Each has great product offerings first and then great packaging (design) second.

 Why design at all?